vanessamadu/drifter_velocity_models/README.md

 #### Method Documentation
 ##### read()
 `read(self)`:Reads h5py.File object into the `data` attribute.
 A object that is iterable similarly to a dictionary.
 Raises:
+- `FileNotFoundError`: If file does not exist.
-- `IOError`: If the file cannot be read.
+- `IOError`: If file is not readable.
+- `OSError`: If file is not a valid HDF5 file.
-- `ValueError`: If there are issues with the file structure/encoding error.
+- `ValueError`: If file is not in read-only mode/file has already been read.